google/docsy/userguide/content/en/blog/2022/hello.md

 description: Welcome to the Docsy blog!
 ---

-## Hello!
+## Hello

 It may seem strange to see a "Hello" post from a project that's several years old, but as Docsy matures as a community-driven project, we thought it was time to (re)introduce ourselves and talk about what's new with your favorite (we hope) Hugo documentation theme!

 ### Discuss amongst yourselves

 Our [Discussions](https://github.com/google/docsy/discussions) are really hopping lately!
-Don't miss our notice of the [upcoming deprecation of the Font-Awesome and Bootstrap git submodules](https://github.com/google/docsy/discussions/9500) or our announcement of our [new governance model](https://github.com/google/docsy/discussions/798)!
+Don't miss our notice of the [upcoming deprecation of the Font-Awesome and Bootstrap git submodules](https://github.com/google/docsy/discussions/950) or our announcement of our [new governance model](https://github.com/google/docsy/discussions/798)!

 ### Milestones, releases, and roadmaps